sueboyd922/tea_subscription/README.md

 # Tea Subscription

-This project is an API for a company that has tea subscriptions for customers.
+This project is an API build on Ruby on Rails with a Postgres database for a company that has tea subscriptions for customers.
 The company offers 3 different subscriptions: **Single Tea**, **Tea Lover** and **Tea Fiend**.
 The company has 12 different teas available (taken from the [Tea API](https://tea-api-vic-lo.herokuapp.com/).
 For this project I opted to use a rake task to hit the API and just store the tea data directly into the database.
-A customer can create a subscription with a certain number of teas on it, they can deactivate a subscription or activate it.
+A customer can create a subscription with a certain number of teas on it by chosen by name, they can deactivate a subscription or activate it.
+It will not allow a customer to add more teas than their chosen subscription allows and it will not allow a customer to update a customer_subscription that does not belong to them.
 The API also allows you to get all subscriptions for a particular customer and can opt to filter it by active and inactive subscriptions.

 ## Schema